CartoDB/cartoframes/README.rst

 - Create customizable, interactive CARTO maps in a Jupyter notebook
 - Interact with CARTO's Data Observatory
 - Use CARTO's spatially-enabled database for analysis
+- Try it out without needing a CARTO account by using the `Examples functionality <https://cartoframes.readthedocs.io/en/latest/#module-cartoframes.examples>`__

 Common Uses
 ===========